clockworksspheres/ramdisk/README.md

 ### linuxLoopRamdisk

+Not currently implemented.
+A stub has been placed for intended implementation.

 ### linuxTmpfsRamdisk - working

-tested on Rocky 9, 10 and Ubuntu 24.04 & 25.04
+tested on Rocky 9, 10 and Ubuntu 24.04 & 25.04 as well as Debian 12.

-## Only developed for macOS and Linux
+## Developed for macOS, Linux and Windows

 ### ramdisk